Designations Congruent with Things: Chapter 23

 Kids, Mako, Newt thinks in polite introduction, feeling more than a little anxious.
 Mako, kids.

 You could do it again, the kids hiss.
 You could do it again; she could help you.
 She would help you.
-You could come back to the drift.
+You could come back to the Drift.

 Good, the kids seethe.

-Aw kids, Newt thinks, I get that, I do.
+Aw, kids, Newt thinks, I get that, I do.
 But you’re not in charge of the team.
 The rest of the team votes no to death.

 “Newt?”
 Mako says.

-Yeah, Newt thinks about saying, as the room fades.
+Yeah, Newt thinks about saying as the room fades.

-I think your vision’s starting to go, champ, his brain says, anxiously checking in.
+Your vision’s starting to go, champ, his brain says, anxiously checking in.
 I’m not sure if you’re breathing right now.
 You should probably start that back up.

 “Newt?”
 Mako says, sharp and high over the speaker on the phone he can’t see behind a homogenous field of gray static.